BetaHuhn/deploy-to-vercel-action/README.md

 ## 🚀 Features

-- Use GitHub Actions Events to control when to deploy to Vercel
+- Use GitHub Actions events to control when to deploy to Vercel
-- Automatically deploy every Pull Request
+- Automatically deploy every pull request
-- Comment on Pull Requests with a preview link
+- Comment on pull requests with a preview link
 - Create a deployment on GitHub
-- Assign custom dynamic domains to each deployment or Pull Request
+- Assign custom dynamic domains to each deployment or pr
+- Can deploy Dependabot PRs and optionally even PRs made from forks

 ## 📚 Usage